bfitch/cachejax/README.md

 - When a user navigates to `/messages`, you need to load all the messages for the logged in user.
 - Say you have another route: `messages/:id`.
 - If you want to support linking in your application (and you should!), now you need to *re-fetch all the messages in that route*.
-- This is wasteful and forefits one of the nice things about 'rich client' JS apps: avoiding round trips to the server for data.
+- This is wasteful and forfeits one of the nice things about 'rich client' JS apps: avoiding round trips to the server for data.

 **cachejax** is a small wrapper around the [axios](https://github.com/mzabriskie/axios) ajax library that supports data caching with [baobab](https://github.com/Yomguithereal/baobab).
 It decides whether to fetch data directly from the client (baobab) or make a remote request.